 Hillsdale County Historical Society Field Trip

-In March the Society will take a field trip to see Tom Walworth’s home on Broad St. Details are being finalized.
+In the spring the Society will take a field trip to see Tom Walworth’s home on Broad St. Details are being finalized.
 Keep tuned.

 This home on Broad Street was built in 1858 and purchased by Tom Walworth in 1985.
 The first few years were spent making it livable.
 In 1990 the real restoration began … plagued by gremlins who seemed intent on interference.